lgpdevtools/sraX/README.md

 	(up to 100 genome files are run simultaneously) for reducing computing times (default: dblastx)

--i	Use this percent identity cut-off to filter false positives (default: 85)
+-id	Use this percent identity cut-off to filter false positives (default: 85)

 -c	Use this fraction aligned query to the reference sequence (default: 60)